hoanghuy89/CNN-from-first-principle/README.md

 # Convolution neuron network from scratch
 This notebook implement a mini deep learning frame-work in the style of pytorch.
-Everything here from RELU, Batch Norm, Softmax, ...  are implemented from scratch.
+Everything here from RELU, Batch Norm, Softmax, ...  are implemented from scratch, in an attemp to fully understand how Convolutional neuron netowrk works under the hood.

 <img src="images/yes-no.png" style="width:600px;height:300px;">